openscanhub/openscanhub/docs/development.md

 Update important settings in `osh/client/client-local.conf` - namely HUB_URL, USERNAME, PASSWORD.

-OSH client depends on six and koji Python modules.
-You should install them system-wide `dnf install python3-six python3-koji`.
-You can also install them into a virtual environment `pip install six koji` but in that case, the packages like requests and urllib3 will ignore system-wide certificate authorities.
+OSH client depends on koji Python module.
+You should install it system-wide `dnf install python3-koji`.
+You can also install it into a virtual environment `pip install koji` but in that case, the packages like requests and urllib3 will ignore system-wide certificate authorities.
 In that case, setting `REQUESTS_CA_BUNDLE` env variable to something like `/etc/ssl/certs/ca-bundle.crt` might help.

 As pointed above, all of these dependencies are automatically set up in the client container, so you can use that.